Meridian Millers: 1946 to 1950 – Southeastern League

 After winning the triple crown while playing for the South Atlantic League member Augusta Tigers team in 1948, Hal Summers signed to play with Meridian in 1949.
 Meridian manager Jack Maupin had been a classmate and teammate of Summers at San Diego High School.
 The Millers purchased Summers's contract and he and Maupin were reunited as teammates.
 Amazingly, Summers the won his second consecutive triple crown playing for Meridian.
 Summers led the Southeastern League in batting average, hitting .344, (19 points higher than the next player), home runs with 19, and runs batted in with 98.
 Jack Maupin joined his friend in leading the league with 95 runs scored, while Meridian pitcher Ambrose Palica won 23 games to led the league.

 In their final season of Southeastern League play, the 1950 Meridian Millers again placed second in the final regular season standings and advanced to the league finals.
-Meridian ended the season with a record of 78–52, placing second the in the Southeastern League final standings.
+Meridian ended the season with a record of 78–52, placing second in the Southeastern League final standings.
 The Millers finished 2.0 games behind first place Pensacola, under returning manager Jack Maupin.
 In the first round of the playoffs, the Millers won their first playoff series, defeating Jackson in seven games.
 Advancing to the finals, Meridian lost to Pensacola 4 games to 1.
 The Southeastern League folded after the 1950 season, affected by the Korean War.

-1952 to 1955 - Cotton States League, two championships
+1952 to 1955 – Cotton States League, two championships

 After the folding of the Southeastern League following the 1950 season, Meridian did not field a minor league team in the 1951 season.
 After the 1951 season, the Clarksdale Planters franchise of the Cotton States League relocated to Meridian.
 The Millers returned the city to the Cotton States League for the first time since 1928.

 In 1952, Meridian "Millers" resumed play and became members of the eight-team, Class C level Cotton States League.
 The El Dorado Oilers, Greenville Bucks, Greenwood Dodgers, Hot Springs Bathers, Monroe Sports, Natchez Indians and Pine Bluff Judges teams joined with Meridian in beginning league play on April 23, 1952.

 In their first season of play in their new league, the 1952 Meridian Millers won both the Cotton States League pennant and championship.
 Meridian ended the regular season with a record of 78–48 to finish in first place, playing their championship season under manager Thomas Davis.
 The Millers ended the regular season 5.0 games ahead of the second place Natchez Indians in the final standings of the eight-team league.
 In the first round of the playoffs, the Millers defeated the Monroe Sports 4 games to 2 and advanced.
 In the finals, the Meridian Millers won the championship by defeating Natchez 4 games to 3.
 Meridian's Gene Pompelia scored 102 runs to lead the Cotton States League and Meridian pitcher Bob Harrison led the Cotton States League pitchers with both with 24 wins and a 1.82 ERA on the season.